 The brothers sent a message to Joseph, saying, ‘Your father gave this command before he died.
 Say to Joseph, “Please forgive the transgression of your brothers and their sin, because they did evil to you.” ‘ And now, please forgive the transgression of the servant of the God of your Father.”
 Joseph wept when they spoke to him.
 Genesis 50:16-17

 It’s quite amazing how I can see the same event differently, depending on what stage of life I am in.
 As a young woman, I heard others predict that God would bless me with notoriety and influence.
-While it was hard for me to believe it, part of me dreamt it was true and made it all about me.
+While it was hard for me to believe it, part of me dreamed it was true and I made it all about me.
 Instead of seeing this as an opportunity for serving others, something God always intends when He confers a position of influence, I thought of what it would be like to be influential.
 I desperately lacked mentoring.

-That was forty years ago and how my perspective has changed.
+That was forty six years ago and how my perspective has changed.
 What I failed to realize then is that when God calls one to lead, He sets about to shape that person through adversity.
 How I view the blessing today is entirely different than how I saw it as a twenty-one-year-old.
 In my youth, it fed narcissism.
 That quickly faded with suffering.
 I’ve learned to handle influence with trembling hands.

 You do all things well.
 In Jesus name, Amen